 If you have these symptoms, talk to your doctor.
 You may need to stop taking this medication or have some tests done.

-Acetaminophen-hydrocodone is available as the brand-name drugs Norco and Vicodin.
+Acetaminophen-hydrocodone oral tablet is available as the brand-name drugs Norco and Vicodin.
 It’s also available in its generic form.
 Generic drugs usually cost less than brand-name drugs.
 In some cases, they may not be available in every strength or form as the brand-name version.

 This medication is a combination of two or more drugs in a single form.
 It’s important to know about all the drugs in the combination because each drug may affect you in a different way.

 Acetaminophen-hydrocodone oral tablet is used to treat moderate to severe pain that other treatments have not been able to relieve.

 How it works

 This medication is a combination of hydrocodone and acetaminophen.
 Hydrocodone is an opioid (narcotic), and acetaminophen is an analgesic (pain reliever).
 Both drugs are used to reduce pain.

 These drugs work in your brain to block pain signals.
 They decrease your ability to feel pain.